-Separation/divorce is one of the most stressful life events you can experience.
-It can take a huge emotional toll on the family unit and can decimate your finances.
+Separation/divorce is stressful, It can take a huge emotional toll on the family unit and can decimate your finances.

 Debt and Relationship Breakdowns